Alternative versions of Spider-Man: Spider-Man (Norman Osborn) (Earth-44145)

 On this universe, Norman Osborn is a six-armed version of Spider-Man.
 As Norman is informed of Harry moving through Oscorp and having been secretly armed, he is told that Harry is on the 15th floor near Mr. Warren's lab.
 Becoming Spider-Man and arriving where a warped Cosmic Cube is located, Norman confronts Harry, who dons the Kobold armor.
-It was revealed during the fight that Norman killed Peter Parker as Harry fired a laser beam at the warped Cosmic Cube.
+It is revealed during the fight that Norman killed Peter Parker as Harry fires a laser beam at the warped Cosmic Cube.
 As Oscorp starts to disintegrate, Norman is pleased that Harry finally gave him what he wanted by accidentally giving Norman access to the multiverse.
 Just then, Spider-Punk arrives and pulls Norman out, much to his dismay.
 In the end of the event, after destroying the Web of Life along with Spiders-Man, he is seen holding a piece of the Web inside a container with an evil smile on his face.
 He returns targeting Octavius as the Superior Spider-Man, attempting to force Octavius to prove that he is still a villain by threatening to kill those close to Octavius unless Octavius kills three innocent people in the next few hours, but Octavius defeats him by making a deal with Mephisto to restore his original body and powers, banishing Osborn out of this reality.

 Web-Slinger (Earth-31913)

 In the universe based on the Old West, there is a cowboy version of Spider-Man called the Web-Slinger who rides a Spider-Horse and has six-gun web-shooters.
 He was first seen investigating Doc Morbius' bloodsucking rampage and child abductions.
 After Doc Morbius is defeated, the Web-Slinger is advised by Doc Morbius to rescue the children before the chemicals reach the flames.
 The Web-Slinger does so as Doc Morbius perishes in the explosion.
 The children then notice that the Web-Slinger's horse is wearing a mask and ask about it.
+In Spider-Verse: Spider-Zero, his civilian identity is established as Ponderosa Parker, whose birth name was Patrick O'Hara (after the civilian identity the character ws given in the film Spider-Man: Across the Spider-Verse).